BrunoASMauricio/ProjectBase/README.md

 - [ ] abstract stack printer from processes
   - [ ] In logging
   - [ ] In general stack printing (non process stack)
+- [ ] Sometimes input is blocked.
+A Ctrl+C fixes this, but it should still be fixed
+- [ ] Ponder idea of "virtual" dependencies that are just configuration layers for a project (i.e. they do not need an actual repository?)

 ### CMake